Nora Bayes: Early career

 In 1908, Bayes married fellow performer Jack Norworth, and the couple became media celebrities.
-They performed together, and were credited with co-writing the hit song "Shine On, Harvest Moon", included in the Ziegfeld Follies of 1908, along with several other songs in the show.
+They performed together, and were credited with co-writing several songs in the Ziegfeld Follies of 1908, including the hit song "Shine On, Harvest Moon".
 Bayes was the star performer, commanding a much higher salary than Norworth, and sometimes challenging the authority of theatre managers and promoters.
 She walked out of the Ziegfeld Follies of 1909 because of a disagreement with Ziegfeld over the billing of a rising new star named Sophie Tucker; Ziegfeld then sued Bayes for breach of contract, which prevented her performing in other theatres for several months.

 She and Norworth returned to the vaudeville circuit, in the show Miss Innocence, and commanded an even higher salary than before.
 "Critics noted that Bayes succeeded through her lush singing voice, her sensitivity to her audience’s tastes and her willingness to make fun of herself, including jokes about her Jewish background and her failed marriages."
 In 1910, they appeared together in Lew Fields' show, The Jolly Bachelors.

 In 1910, Bayes made her first recordings for the Victor Talking Machine Company, and had immediate success with "Has Anybody Here Seen Kelly", an Americanised version of a British song.
+Another show in 1911 was "Little Miss Fix-It".
 She and Norworth recorded and continued to perform together until their final show, The Sun Dodgers, in 1912.
 By this time, their personal and professional relationships were both troubled, and they divorced in 1913.
+In 1913 she wore a green wig as a stunt, which led to a local popularity of colored wigs.
 One month later, Bayes married Harry Clarke, an actor and dancer; they divorced in 1915.
-In 1913 she wore a green wig as a stunt, which led to a local popularity of colored wigs.
 She starred in the 1915 Broadway revue Maid in America.